 For this:

 - In the first step, you need to download its script.
-This is a simple script that shall install the disabled policy feature in this.
+This simple script shall install the disabled policy feature.

-- Then right-click on the downloaded gpedit-enabler.bat file, choose run as administrator.
+- Then right-click on the downloaded gpedit-enabler.bat file, and choose run as administrator.

 - This shall begin the installation process.
-It might take some time all depending on the system performance.
-As the process is completed, hit “any key” to close the command prompt window.
+It might take some time depending on the system performance.
+After completing the process, hit “any key” to close the command prompt window.

-- Though restart is not required; but if policies are not working then you is required to restart your system once.
+- Though restart is not required; if policies are not working then you are required to restart your system once.

 READ: How to Configure Stylus Settings in Windows 10/11.